Top 5 Blockchain Use Cases

 The second most compelling use case of blockchain is in the area of supply chain management.
 The issue of transparency is one of the biggest problems that organizations face when managing their supply chain.

 Blockchains allow multiple parties to access a database to act as a single source of truth.
-Recorded transactions are immutable thus cannot be changed, are append-only and provided with a time stamp audit trail.
+Recorded transactions are immutable and thus cannot be changed, are append-only, and provided with a time stamp audit trail.

 From a consumer’s point of view, blockchain can empower end consumers to find out precisely if products are what they claim to be.

 Examples of projects working on this include Vechain and Origin Trail.